Eye candy is an ever-changing celebration of illustration, design and sign writing that takes place in many guises.

-Selecting exhibitors, speakers and designers from across the globe Eye Candy showcases illustration, art and design through a programme of events (exhibitions, expo, meet-ups, interventions), a talks program (with industry heavyweights) and creative workshops.
+From pop-up design-led shops to outdoor street works (including commissioning a 20ft wooden geo fox) we select exhibitors, speakers and designers from across the globe to showcase the best in illustration, art and design through a programme of events (exhibitions, expo, meet-ups, interventions), a talks program (with industry heavyweights) and creative workshops.

-Eye Candy gratefully acknowledges the support funding via Arts Council England and the continued support and funding by Southside BID.
+Eye Candy 2019 gratefully acknowledged the funding support via Arts Council England #AceSupported.